···

 Becoming What They Want

 You shape-shift to be whatever keeps them close.
 Their preferences become yours.
-Their needs override yours.
 It works — until the resentment builds or you realize you've disappeared entirely into someone else's life.

 Early Loss